Neod0Matrix/PixivCrawlerIII/README.md

     If you want to optimze CPU and memory usage, you can use cProfile tool to analysis object usage and use module gc to collecte garbage.

-    Since the pycrypto module is no longer maintained, the project decided to use the cryptographic module pycryptodome, which is still being updated, from the V2.8.5 version instead of pycrypto.
-    You need to delete the original .aes_crypto_login.ini file, uninstall the pycrypto module from the python environment, and install the pycryptodome module.

     If the system memory is very low, even the [SYSTEM_MAX_THREADS(setting in dataload.py L42)] threads of the basic settings can not be created, then the program will be stuck for a period of time and finally report an error.
     In order to ensure the successful operation of the program, please be sure to leave more than 2G free memory.